 Looking for a way to easily create an amazing landing page that converts?
-To explore this question, we asked Chris Lema, VP of Products and Innovation at Liquid Web, to give us a tutorial webinar on the topic.
+To explore this question, we laid out nine critical elements to make a landing page successful.

 There are nine key elements you need to have on every single landing page that you create.

 If you are building a landing page and do not include a headline, you are missing out.
 The headline is the first message that people read.

 Now, a headline is not a product that you are selling.

 A headline is an enticing string of text originally found on an ad that is intended to attract a specific audience, hopefully, enough to keep reading and eventually take some sort of action.
 The key word here is enticing.